Identity and Timing Model

 - All of the

-the same means of encoding (and also interpreting) the data is used. - All of the
+Data Objects in aFlowhave the same data type.
+That is, for all of theData Objects in aFlowthe same means of encoding (and also interpreting) the data is used. - All of the

-s are in the sameTime Context
+Time Values are in the sameTime Context.

-Further explanation is provided about Flow
+Further explanation is provided about Flows

 Flow Representation